adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 - Events triggered before event hub booted will be cached and then distributed to each extension once the registration finished, so for each extension it will receive the events in the same order of `E1 → E2 → E3`
 - For a extension, the events will always be received in the order, `E1 → E2 → E3 → .... → EN1 → EN2 → EN3 → EN4 → .......`
 - The time taken to processed a event by different extensions is unknown
-- How fast each an extension can process the events is unknown, so it could be possible one extension has process EN4 while another extension is still on EN1.
+- How fast each an extension can process the events is unknown, so it could be possible one extension is processing EN4 while another extension is still on EN1.

 ### Start and Stop Events: